200016harshjain/solidity-hotel-booking/README.md

 # solidity-vending-machine
-Trying to build a vending machine using smart contracts
+Trying to build a hotel booking mechanism using smart contracts.
+I'm going to be writing just the smart contracts for now, will work on my frontend skills later.